MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

 ## On to the next step

-Learn how to mock responses, simulate errors and behaviours.
+Learn how to mock responses, simulate errors and behaviors.

 Take a look at our [How-to](microsoft-cloud/dev/m365-developer-proxy/how-to) guides.